taustation-fan/players-guide/README.md

 kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.
-There is also long range and shot range combat, and gun-like weapons are suited for long range combat, while knifes and improvised weapons work in short range combat.
+There is also long range and shot range combat, and gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.

 (A bug in the game engine lets you successfully use short-range weapons in long-range combat, this is likely to change).